 The defendant shall not unlawfully possess a controlled substance.
 The defendant shall refrain from any unlawful use of a controlled substance.
-The defendant shall submit to one drug test within 15 days of release from imprisonment and at least two periodic drug tests thereafter, as determined by the court. (for offenses committed on or after September 13, 1994)
+The defendant shall submit to one drug test within 15 days of release from imprisonment and at least two periodic drug tests thereafter, as determined by the court.

-The above drug testing condition is suspended, based on the court's determination that the defendant poses a low risk of future substance abuse.
-(Check, if applicable.)

-The defendant shall not possess a firearm, ammunition, destructive device, or any other dangerous weapon.
-(Check, if applicable.)

-- The defendant shall cooperate in the collection of DNA as directed by the probation officer.
-(Check, if applicable.) - □ The defendant shall comply with the requirements of the Sex Offender Registration and Notification Act (42 U.S.C. § 16901, et seq.) as directed by the probation officer, the Bureau of Prisons, or any state registration in which he or she resides, works, is a student, or was convicted of a qualifying offense.
-(Check, if applicable)

-The defendant shall participate in an approved program for domestic violence.
+- The above drug testing condition is suspended, based on the court's determination that the defendant poses a low risk of future substance abuse.
+(Check, if applicable.) - The defendant shall not possess a firearm, ammunition, destructive device, or any other dangerous weapon.
+(Check, if applicable.) - The defendant shall cooperate in the collection of DNA as directed by the probation officer.
+(Check, if applicable.) - The defendant shall comply with the requirements of the Sex Offender Registration and Notification Act (42 U.S.C. § 16901, et seq.) as directed by the probation officer, the Bureau of Prisons, or any state sex offender registration agency in which he or she resides, works, is a student, or was convicted of a qualifying offense.
+(Check, if applicable.) - The defendant shall participate in an approved program for domestic violence.
 (Check, if applicable.)